-Critical infrastructure is defined by York Region as infrastructure that may be deemed to be critical if their failure or disruption may significantly jeopardize safety and security of the community or region.
+Critical infrastructure is defined by York Region as infrastructure that may be deemed to be critical if its failure or disruption may significantly jeopardize the health, safety, and security of the Region.

-York Region and its municipal partners review and update the Hazard Identification and Risk Assessment (HIRA) and Critical Infrastructure database and maps annually.
+York Region and its municipal partners review and update the Hazard Identification and Risk Assessment (HIRA) and critical infrastructure database and maps annually.